 - Non-profit pricing on space rentals is available

-- In house catering/caterer has a limited inventory of tables, chairs, China, glassware and flatware that can be used at a first come first serve basis.
-Linens are included in the catering pricing.
+- In-house catering/caterer has a limited inventory of tables, chairs, China, glassware and flatware that can be used at a first come first serve basis.
 Any other rental items can be coordinated through your events team.

 - No external food or caterer other than our in house catering/caterer is allowed within the museum.

 - All event space rentals include 4 hours of event time plus an additional hour for setup and an additional hour for teardown (6 hours total) unless otherwise noted.
-Additional event time can be added for $350 per hour or the hourly rate, whichever is less.
+Up to 3 additional hours of set up (please note–additional set up time is not available in all spaces) or 2 additional hours of event time can be added to existing space rentals for $350 per hour or the hourly rate, whichever is less.

 - All evening events occurring in museum public spaces may not start before 6 PM.
 If there will be extensive vendor load-in, the start time may need to be later.
 Additional set-up time can be purchased.
 Please discuss the details with the event sales representative.

 - Courtesy Hold: If you would like us to put any spaces on a two-week courtesy hold, please let us know.
 If the hold expires, we will try to contact you to confirm your interest in the space.
 If we do not receive a response within 2 business days, the hold will be released.

 - Insurance: A $350 insurance cost can be waived if you can provide a certificate of insurance (COI) meeting the attached requirements.
 If you will be providing your own COI, it will need to be submitted at the time that the contract is signed, to confirm reservation of the event spaces.

 - Contract and Event Guidelines: Signature of an event contract and guidelines will be required to confirm reservation of the event spaces.
 If you plan to do any fundraising while on site at the museum, signature of the Fundraising Contract addendum will be required.